-Every day, people call and text me questions about criminal charges, arrests, citations, penalties, and court procedures of every kind.
+Every day, people call and text me questions about criminal charges, arrests, citations, penalties, and Massachusetts state court procedures of every kind.

 Here are some of the most common ones.